Rick Loomis: Founding Flying Buffalo

-After leaving the military in 1972, Loomis and MacGregor incorporated their PBM company as Flying Buffalo, Inc., or FBI.
+After leaving the military in 1972, Loomis and MacGregor incorporated their PBM company as Flying Buffalo, Inc., or just FBI.
 Loomis and MacGregor pooled their savings to purchase a Raytheon 704 minicomputer to run PBM turns.
-Loomis claims to have been the first person ever to buy a computer solely to play games on it.
+Loomis claims to have been the first person to buy a computer solely to play games on it.
 According to Shannon Appelcline, The computer cost $14,000 and came with 4k of memory, a teletype input, and a tape reader and punch for mass storage.
 For years afterward games were saved as rolls of paper tape hung from nails on a wall.

 Loomis acquired Nuclear War and began publishing it in 1972, soon becoming one of Flying Buffalo's best sellers.

-Ken St. Andre asked Loomis to take 40 copies of Tunnels & Trolls to Origins in July 1975 to sell; when every copy sold, Flying Buffalo picked up the rights to T&T later that year and published a second edition under their own brand in December 1975.
-After a friend suggested that someone should make a dungeon adventure book that allows the player to choose an answer and turn to another page, Loomis wrote Buffalo Castle (1976).
+Ken St. Andre asked Loomis to sell 40 copies of Tunnels & Trolls at Origins in July 1975, and when those sold out Flying Buffalo acquired the rights to the game and published their own second edition in December 1975.
+Loomis wrote Buffalo Castle (1976) based on a suggestion from a friend to make a dungeon adventure book that allows the player to choose an answer and turn to another page.
 Buffalo Castle was an introduction to Tunnels & Trolls, a basic dungeon for a warrior of level 1-2.
-Loomis came up with the idea for Grimtooth's Traps, which was published in 1981.
+Loomis came up with the idea for Grimtooth's Traps, which Flying Buffalo published in 1981.

 Loomis designed the Origins Award-winning play-by-mail game Starweb (1976).
 Nuclear Escalation, a card game released in 1983, had been the subject of a potential ban on all war related toys when two MPs of the UK Labour Party called the game "a nasty twist on the toy industry".
 Loomis was interviewed as part of this discussion saying "the game is intended to be humorous ... the subject is so serious that you have to laugh about it because otherwise you'd cry."

 When the company's lease on their headquarters ran out in 1985, Loomis moved the offices of Flying Buffalo to a farmhouse he had inherited in Scottsdale, Arizona.
 Also in 1985, Loomis tied for first place for "Best PBM Moderator" with Mike Williams (of Rebel Enterprises) in the 1st Annual Paper Mayhem Awards in the November/December 1985 issue of Paper Mayhem.

-On August 19, 1978, Loomis was elected as a temporary officer to be the President and Treasurer of the Association of Game Manufacturers (which soon became the Game Manufacturers Association or GAMA).
+Loomis was elected on August 19, 1978 to serve as a temporary officer for the President and Treasury of the Association of Game Manufacturers (which was renamed soon after to the Game Manufacturers Association or GAMA).
 He was one of the founding members of GAMA and served as its President on multiple occasions.
 He was one of the few remaining Emeritus Directors (alongside Will Niebling and Michael Stackpole) on the board.

-He was also one of only six people who had attended every Origins Game Fair since its founding in 1975.
-In 1988 Loomis received the AAGAD Hall of Fame award at the Origins Game Fair.
+In 1988, Loomis received the AAGAD Hall of Fame award at the Origins Game Fair.